adamci/guides/gmail-transfer-guide-mac.md

 conversations after restore and possible duplicates of these messages will not be removed.
 If only a handful of messages threw this error, then this flag might be the way to go.
-2. For the very intense, add the following string as a suffix to the restore
+2. If you want to actually diagnose the problem, add the following string as a suffix to the restore command:
-   command:

    ```
    --debug > debug.log